arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Configure-a-device-for-a-network-that-doesnt-use-all-the-parameters-in-IoT-Cloud.md

 <a id="set-with-web-editor"></a>

-## Set network parameters with the Web Editor
+## Set network parameters in the Web Editor

 1. Open your Thing in [IoT Cloud](https://create.arduino.cc/iot/things).